Welcome to the world of CEPH accreditation. Download this narrated PowerPoint for a helpful introduction!

-Next, contact Mollie Mulvanity with your preferred dates.
-She will communicate with you to confirm dates and will also send a formal letter to the dean or program director outlining the site visit dates and all due dates leading up to the review.
+Next, contact CEPH with your preferred dates.
+We will communicate with you to confirm dates and will also send a formal letter to the dean or program director outlining the site visit dates and all due dates leading up to the review.

 You will receive the Council’s decision in writing, via e-mail, within 30 days of the meeting’s conclusion.
 We cannot provide decision information by phone.